SEQ Level 2 Teaching Swimming to Babies and Toddlers

 Search courses

-The SEQ Level 2 Teaching Swimming to Babies and Toddlers course develops your knowledge, skills and abilities as a swimming teacher for babies and toddlers/pre-school children.
-It builds on the SEQ Level 2 Teaching Swimming qualification and gives you the skills to independently plan and deliver a series of baby and toddler swimming lessons.
+This course develops your knowledge, skills and abilities as a teacher for babies and toddlers and gives you the skills to independently plan and deliver a series of baby and toddler swimming lessons.

 The course is delivered through a mixture of online learning, classroom activities and practical poolside learning.
 You will participate in at least four 30-minute pre-school swimming lessons to gain hands-on practical experience.

-You will learn about:
+During the course you will learn about:

 • How early years development, stages of play and reflexes impact on swimming ability

-• Special Educational Needs and Disabilities, health-related conditions and how to respond and adapt to them
+• Special Educational Needs and Disabilities, health related conditions and how to respond and adapt to them

 • How to introduce and teach the core aquatic skills in a fun way